-As a result, the Lee’s Summit Police Department partnered with ReDiscover Mental Health and the National Alliance of the Mentally Ill - Kansas City Chapter (NAMI-KC) in order to initiate a Crisis Intervention Team (CIT) Program.
-At the time, this was the first CIT program in the State of Missouri.
+As a result, the police department partnered with ReDiscover and the National Alliance of the Mentally Ill - Kansas City Chapter (NAMI-KC) in order to initiate a Crisis Intervention Team (CIT).
+At the time, this was the first CIT program in Missouri.
 Soon thereafter, these organizations formed the Mid-America Crisis Intervention Team in the Kansas City, Missouri Metropolitan Area.

 The partners chose to model the Memphis Police Department’s CIT program for several reasons:

-- The model was Law Enforcement based
+- The model was law enforcement based.

-- It had a mobile crisis component
+- It had a mobile crisis component.